NicholasMoser/gnt4.online/docs/scon4_all_changes.md

   - Hits 3 times instead of 4
   - More damage, stun, and guard damage
 - 5X starts moving 4 frames sooner
+- 4X
-- 4X swaps Sakon to Ukon the first active frame of the hitbox and swaps Ukon to Sakon on frame 2 of the activator.
-Goes into 5X on activation
+  - Swaps Sakon to Ukon the first active frame of the hitbox and swaps Ukon to Sakon on frame 2 of the activator
+  - Goes into 5X on activation
 - 2X now a mid instead of a high
 - GRKnJ hitboxes changed to properly match RB